asraman92/ch5003_2026/Hands_On_Session_16th_April_2026.md

 -   Prepare files in a format appropriate for training a model for the PES using DeePMD-kit

-## Running DFT Calculations Using QE {#running-dft-calculations-using-qe .unnumbered}
+## Running DFT Calculations Using QE

 Running simulations with the Quantum ESPRESSO PWSCF module requires two core components after installation and compilation of the pw.x